College protesters vow to keep demonstrations as schools shut down encampments amid reports of antisemitism

 "Chants, signs, taunts, and social media posts from our own students that mock and threaten to 'kill' Jewish people are totally unacceptable, and Columbia students who are involved in such incidents will be held accountable.
 We can report that one individual whose vile videos have surfaced in recent days is now banned from campus," the letter said.

+In a statement Saturday evening on Columbia University's website, Ben Chang, a school spokesperson, said there was "no truth to claims of an impending lockdown or evictions on campus."
+The university canceled a planned press briefing Saturday, saying it was "a quiet day on campus."

-Students representing the Columbia University encampment, which inspired the wave of protests across the country, said Friday that they reached an impasse with administrators and intend to continue their protest.
+Students representing the Columbia University encampment said Friday that they reached an impasse with administrators and intended to continue their protest.

 The university's senate passed a resolution Friday that created a task force to examine the administration's leadership, which last week called in police in an attempt to clear the protest, resulting in scuffles and more than 100 arrests.